google/truth/extension.md

 ## Extension points

-Truth is configurable in two ways: custom failure behaviors and custom assertion methods.
+Truth is configurable in multiple ways, including:

+*   custom failure behaviors
+*   custom correspondences
+*   custom assertion methods

-Configurable [failure behaviors][`FailureStrategy`] can be useful, particularly the alternative built-in behaviors.
-You can also define your own custom behavior.
+Custom failure behaviors can be useful, as can the the alternative built-in behaviors.
+For information about both, see [`FailureStrategy`].

+Custom correspondences are useful for testing whether a collection contains a value that is "similar to" an expected value.
+For more information, see [`Correspondence`].

 But when people talk about Truth extensions, they're usually referring to custom assertion methods, implemented on a custom [`Subject`] subclass.
 That's what